gregvuzit/septa-walking-app/README.md

 1. Docker - <https://www.docker.com/>
 2. A Google Maps API Key - <https://developers.google.com/maps/documentation/javascript/get-api-key>

-Nothing else is necessary, as everything needed for the app to work will be setup and managed within the Docker containers.
+Nothing else is necessary for a local deployment, as everything needed for the app to work will be setup and managed within the Docker containers.
 However, if you'd like to do local development on your own environment, you will need the following as well.

 For the backend: